Support Us

 For over 100 years, Oxford Earth Scientists have been observing life and its origins, the environment and its interiors and the planet and its processes.
 The discoveries made here have informed policy and advanced our knowledge of fundamental science.

-Whether out in the field or in Oxford laboratories, it is the department’s mission to continue to provide the best possible environment – an environment in which the world’s brightest minds and practitioners can collaborate and make ground-breaking discoveries that answer today’s most pressing questions.
+Whether out in the field or in Oxford laboratories, it is the Department’s mission to continue to provide the best possible environment – an hub in which the world’s brightest minds and practitioners can collaborate and make ground-breaking discoveries that answer today’s most pressing questions.

 We actively welcome philanthropic partners to support this mission.